Cordyline australis: Sudden decline

 Cases of sick and dying trees of C. australis were first reported in the northern part of the North Island in 1987.
-The syndrome, eventually called Sudden Decline, soon reached epidemic proportions in Northland and Auckland.
+The syndrome, eventually called sudden decline, soon reached epidemic proportions in Northland and Auckland.
 Affected trees usually suffer total defoliation within 2 to 12 months.
 The foliage turns yellow, and the oldest leaves wither and fall off.
 Growth of leaves ceases, and eventually all the leaves fall, leaving dead branches, often with the dried-out flowering panicles still attached.
 At the same time, the bark on the trunk becomes loose and detaches easily.
 The greatest number of dead trees (18 to 26 percent) was recorded around Auckland.

 For some years, the cause of the disease was unknown, and hypotheses included tree ageing, fungi, viruses, and environmental factors such as an increase in ultra-violet light.
 Another hypothesis was that a genetic problem may have been induced in Northland and Auckland by the thousands of cabbage trees brought into the area from elsewhere and planted in gardens and parks.
-The Lands and Survey Department had a native plant nursery at Taupo in the central North Island, which was used to grow plants for use in parks, reserves and carparks.
+The Lands and Survey Department had a native plant nursery at Taupō in the central North Island, which was used to grow plants for use in parks, reserves and carparks.
 In many Northland parks, cabbage trees from the central North Island were growing and flowering within metres of natural forms.
 Any offspring produced might have been poorly adapted to local conditions.
 After nearly five years of work, scientists found the cause was a bacterium Phytoplasma australiense, which may be spread from tree to tree by a tiny sap-sucking insect, the introduced passion vine hopper.

-Populations of C. australis were decimated in some parts of New Zealand because of Sudden Decline.
+Populations of C. australis were decimated in some parts of New Zealand because of sudden decline.
 In some areas, particularly in the north, no big trees are left.
-Although Sudden Decline often affects cabbage trees in farmland and open areas, trees in natural forest patches continue to do well.
-Trees in the southern North Island and northern South Island are generally unaffected with few dead branches and no symptoms of Sudden Decline.
+Although sudden decline often affects cabbage trees in farmland and open areas, trees in natural forest patches continue to do well.
+Trees in the southern North Island and northern South Island are generally unaffected with few dead branches and no symptoms of sudden decline.
 By 2010, there was evidence to suggest the severity of the disease was lessening.